arista-netdevops-community/demo-avd-compose-k8s/README.md

 web-service                 NodePort       10.152.183.26    <none>        8080:31081/TCP   27h
 ```

-And finally, you can access to your POD documentation using POD ip address:
+And finally, you can access to your POD documentation using POD ip address and listening port (`31080`):

 ![](medias/k8s-web-outputs.png)